This section explains what the EPC does, who its members are, and its working methods.

 Every two years, the EPC elects a President and up to three Vice-Presidents from among its members.
 The Committee is assisted by a Secretariat.

-When a vote is requested on opinions or reports, a majority of members' vote is necessary.
+When a vote is requested on opinions or reports, a majority of members' votes is necessary.
 Each Member has one vote.
-However, when an advice or opinion is given on questions on which the Council may subsequently take a decision, members form central banks and the Commission are not participating in a vote.
+However, when advice or an opinion is given on questions on which the Council may subsequently take a decision, members from central banks and the Commission are not participating in a vote.

 The proceedings of the EPC are confidential.
 However, reports or opinions prepared by the Committee are in principle publicly available, unless there are overriding reasons to keep them confidential.